cmencar/pyPRUF/docs/pandas.md

 ### Bool

+You can create a fuzzy set by providing a boolean value and an optional list of indexes.

 You can set all elements every element specify in the index to 0 or 1 by using passing a bool value.
 + If the user pass True every element will have a membership degree of 1
-+ If the user pass False every element will have a membership degree of 0
++ If the user pass False every element will have a membership degree of 0 This also effects the default value.

 ```python
 f_set_a = FSet(mu=True, index=[10, 20])